workingDog/nendohakari/README.md

 **Nendo Hakari** is a tool to calculate the amount of clay you need for your ceramic work.
 It has a simple user interface where the user can draw the desired shapes of the various clay components.
-The tool is mainly for those creating ceramic works with a number of different parts, such as in Nerikomi.
+The tool is mainly for those creating ceramic works made of different parts, such as in Nerikomi.

 ![icon](images/pot-180.png)